Knee Injury (cont.)

 Muscle Tendon Injuries

 The mechanism of injury is either hyperextension, in which the hamstring muscles can be stretched or torn, or hyperflexion, in which the quadriceps muscle is injured.
 Uncommonly, with a hyperflexion injury, the patellar or quadriceps tendon can be damaged and rupture.
-This injury is characterized by the inability to extend the knee and a defect that can be felt either above or below the patella.
-Surgery is required to repair this injury.
+This injury is characterized by the inability to extend or straighten the knee and a defect that can be felt either above or below the patella.
+Surgery is usually required to repair this injury.

 Except for elite athletes, tears of the hamstring muscle are treated conservatively without an operation, allowing time, exercise, and perhaps physical therapy to return the muscle to normal function.